xmkevinchen/CKMessagesKit/README.md

 * Pure Swift implementation, written in Swift 3.0
 * Easy to support nested collection UI presentation, like using `UICollectionView`, `UITableView` in `UICollectionViewCell` to show such **Data Card** UI design
-* JSQMessagesViewController has some design strongly against the MVC design pattern, misusing the Model and View
+* JSQMessagesViewController has some design strongly against the SOLID principles and MVC design pattern, misusing the Model and View
 * LayerKit heavily integrated with its Layer service